 HB2158: The Protective Orders; Central Repository- Heard in House Judiciary on 2/10 and received pass unanimously.
+Passed Rules on 2/16 and moves to House Consent on 2/17.
+NOTE: Andy is meeting with stakeholders on 3/4.

-- Was assigned to House Judiciary on 1/20 and has a hearing on 2/3 at 9:00 AM - Bill was introduced by Kavanagh
+- AOC and ACJC are meeting with Stakeholders to establish what will be needed in an amendment. - Was assigned to House Judiciary on 1/20 and has a hearing on 2/3 at 9:00 AM - Bill was introduced by Kavanagh

-HB2190: Criminal Justice Case Information- Criminal Justice Reform Committee on 2/10
+HB2190: Criminal Justice Case Information- Criminal Justice Reform Committee on 2/10.
+Hearing in Criminal Justice Reform on 2/17.